 As BAC Increases—So Do the Risks

 As blood alcohol concentration (BAC) increases, so does the effect of alcohol—as well as the risk of harm.
 Even small increases in BAC can decrease motor coordination, make a person feel sick, and cloud judgment.
 This can increase an individual’s risk of being injured from falls or car crashes, experiencing acts of violence, and engaging in unprotected or unintended sex.
-When BAC reaches high levels, amnesia (blackouts), loss of consciousness (passing out), and death can occur.
+When BAC reaches high levels, blackouts (gaps in memory), loss of consciousness (passing out), and death can occur.

 BAC can continue to rise even when a person stops drinking or is unconscious.
 Alcohol in the stomach and intestine continues to enter the bloodstream and circulate throughout the body.

 It is dangerous to assume that an unconscious person will be fine by sleeping it off.
 One potential danger of alcohol overdose is choking on one’s own vomit.
 Alcohol at very high levels can hinder signals in the brain that control automatic responses such as the gag reflex.
 With no gag reflex, a person who drinks to the point of passing out is in danger of choking on his or her vomit and dying from a lack of oxygen (i.e., asphyxiation).
 Even if the person survives, an alcohol overdose like this can lead to long-lasting brain damage.

 Critical Signs and Symptoms of an Alcohol Overdose

 - Mental confusion, stupor

 - Difficulty remaining conscious, or inability to wake up